Master Surgeon in Colorectal Surgery

 - Want to earn certification now, but their hospital is not ready to move forward

-The SOEMBS program is an excellent way for patients to identify world-class minimally invasive surgeons who hold themselves to a higher standard.
+The MSCS program is an excellent way for patients to identify world-class colorectal surgeons who hold themselves to a higher standard.

 Ready to apply?

 Click Here to Register